 The general assumption is that when interest rates are at a low, this is also synonymous with very cheap loans.
 A fallacy, as a comprehensive market analysis by consumer protection agencies has now shown.

 If they are the interest rates in the basement, the saver suffers and the borrower is Freud.
-This, or at least that’s how consumers perceive the current low interest rates.
+This, or at least that’s how consumers perceive the current low interest rates, study by Palma Violets Loans site shows.
 Supported also by, always in any medium, finding statements of financial experts that straight now is the best time, in order to convert long-sustained purchases via favorable credit into the reality.
 Admittedly, this statement is essentially correct, especially as the banks are not tired of looking for potential customers with cheap credit offers.
 What is the problem?
 What is presented in advertising as a cheap credit offer often has very little to do with reality in the form of a real credit deal.
 At least this is the result of a comprehensive market analysis by consumer protection agencies on the subject of “credit costs”.

 Instalment credit with fixed interest rate rather seldom